-All finalists will also receive feedback/critique from the judges, as well as an additional concert opportunity during the live final round weekend.
-Chesapeake Music invites other presenters and promoters to the live final round weekend (and through livestream), creating additional exposure for each Finalist Ensemble.
-Past experience indicates that new concert opportunities arise as a direct result of ensemble participation in the live final round weekend.
+All finalists will receive feedback/critique from the judges, as well as an additional 60-minute concert opportunity during the live final round weekend.
+Chesapeake Music invites other presenters and promoters to the live final round weekend, as well as through Chesapeake Music’s live stream (also broadcasted by The Violin Channel), creating additional exposure for each Finalist Ensemble.

 All prizes are conditioned upon full compliance by the ensemble and each of its members with the rules and requirements of the Competition.
 Chesapeake Music retains the right to distribute, divide, or withhold awards at its sole discretion.